 “I can’t afford it.”

 Colon cancer screening tests may be available to you at little or no cost.
 Most insurance plans, Medicare, and Medicaid help pay for colon cancer screening tests.
 Check with your plan to find out which tests are covered.
-If you do not have insurance, low cost or free screening services may be available; check with your doctor or local health department.
+If you do not have insurance or are under-insured, a program called the Kentucky Colon Cancer Screening Program is available to make sure you can get screened with the test of your choice including colonoscopy.
+E-mail the project (firstname.lastname@example.org) and we will navigate you to a FREE screening, or contact our partner organization, KY Cancer Link: 859-309-1700 or Toll-Free 877-597-4655.

 “My doctor didn’t tell me to get tested.”

 Take charge of your health and bring up the topic of colon cancer testing during your next appointment, or give your doctor a call.
-If you are age 50 or older, or if you are at high risk for colon cancer, you need to be tested.
+If you have a family history of colon cancer or colon polyps, you should start screening at age 40 or sooner.
+If you are at normal risk and without symptoms, start your screening on time at age 45!
+Don’t delay!
+Screening and prevention work best when they are on time.

 “I’m scared about the test.”